MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 09/03-MiniLab_Deploy_Staging_Slots.md

     ![Deployment slot title](../../Linked_Image_Files/staging-title.png)

     The staging slot has a management page just like any other App Service app.
 You can change the slot's configuration.
 To remind you that you're viewing the deployment slot, the app name is shown as **\<app-name>/\<slot-name>**, and the app type is **App Service (Slot)**.
-You can also see the slot as a separate app in your resource group, with the same designations.
+You can also see the slot as a separate app in your resource group with the same designations.

 The new deployment slot has no content, even if you clone the settings from a different slot.
 For example, you can publish to this slot with Git.
 You can deploy to the slot from a different repository branch or a different repository.